rtjoa/deep-face-morph/README.md

 ## Getting started

-Install with `requirements.txt` or the following commands in an Anaconda environment:
+Install with `requirements.txt` (recommended) or the following commands in an Anaconda environment:

 ```
 conda install python=3.7